rhysforyou/Superhighway/README.md

 ## Installing

-The recommended way to use Porygon is through the Swift Package manager.
+The recommended way to use Superhighway is through the Swift Package manager.
 For Xcode projects, simply add this repository to the project's Swift packages list.
 For projects using a `Package.swift` file, add the following:

 ```swift
 // swift-tools-version:4.0